-Executive Benefits and Payments Upon Termination Termination Without Cause or Resignation for Good Reason (\$) Termination Following a Change in Control (\$) Change in Control (\$) Disability Resignatior other than for Good Reason (\$)
+Executive Benefits and Payments Upon Termination Termination Without Cause or Resignation for Good Reason (\$) Termination Following a Change in Control (\$) Change in Control (\$) Death or Disability (\$) Termination for Cause (\$) Resignation other than for Good Reason (\$)

 Cash Compensation:

-Base Salary 504,000(1) 504,000(1) 0 0 0 0
+Base Salary 522,000(1) 522,000(1) 0 0 0 0

-Cash Incentive 376,094(2) 376,094(2) 0 0 0 0
+Cash Incentive 469,883(2) 854,114(3) 0 0 0 0

 Long-term Incentives:

-Acceleration of Unvested Stock Options and Restricted Stock Units 0 5,306,447(3) (4) 0 0 0
+Acceleration of Unvested Stock

+Options and Restricted Stock Units 0 3,904,235(4) (5) 0 0 0

-Total: 880,094 6,186,541 (4) 0 0 0
+Total: 991,883 5,280,349 (5) 0 0 0

-(1) Mr. Rolls' severance payment following a termination without Cause or a resignation for Good Reason is equal to one year of annual base salary.
-Mr. Rolls' base salary at the end of fiscal 2017 was \$504,000.

-(2) Mr. Rolls' cash payment following a termination without cause or a resignation for Good Reason is equal to two times his target bonus payments for our second half 2017 cash incentive program.
-Such target bonus for was \$188,047.

-- (3) Because our Board of Directors has discretion to accelerate outstanding awards of equity under our Amended and Restated Plan notwithstanding the provisions of an officer's employment agreement or the award agreements under which the awards were granted, for purposes of this disclosure, we have assumed that the Board has exercised such discretion and all outstanding equity awards have been accelerated.
-For a description of the actual provisions of the employment agreements and such award agreements that may otherwise impact acceleration in connection with a Change in Control, see the discussion above under "Potential Payments Upon Termination of Employment or Change in Control Equity Acceleration upon a Change in Control."
-This amount denotes the incremental difference between the market value on December 29, 2017 and the exercise price (if any) of unvested options, RSUs, or PBRSUs (including any Multiplier Shares) for which vesting might be accelerated. - (4) The Board has the discretion to accelerate the vesting of outstanding awards upon a Change in Control as described above under "Potential Payments Upon Termination of Employment or Change in Control - Equity Acceleration upon a Change in Control."
-If the vesting of all outstanding awards were to be accelerated, the amount would be as set forth in the column titled "Termination Following a Change in Control" and described in footnote (3).
+- Mr. Rolls severance payment following a termination without Cause or a resignation for Good Reason is equal to one year of annual base salary.
+Mr. Rolls' base salary at the end of fiscal 2018 was \$522,000. - Mr. Roll is entitled to any bonus earned but unpaid in previous cycles and a pro rata portion of his bonus, if any, for the then current performance cycle based on achievement of the applicable performance criteria.
+For purposes of this column, we have assumed that Mr. Roll's date of termination was December 31, 2018 and that his cash incentive bonus for 2018 under the 2018 cash incentive program was earned but unpaid at that time.
+Mr. Roll's cash incentive bonus for 2018 was - In addition to other benefits provided in his employment agreement, Mr. Rolls is entitled to a cash payment following a termination without Cause or a resignation for (3)Good Reason within 24 months following a Change in Control equal to his total annual target bonus under the 2018 cash incentive program.
+Such target bonus for 2018 was \$384,231. - Because our Board of Directors has discretion to accelerate outstanding awards of equity under our Amended and Restated Plan notwithstanding the provisions of an officer's employment agreement or the award agreements under which the awards were granted, for purposes of this disclosure, we have assumed that the Board has exercised such discretion and all outstanding equity awards have been accelerated.
+For a description of the actual provisions of the employment agreements and such award agreements that may otherwise impact acceleration in connection with a Change in Control, see the discussion above under "Potential Payments Upon Termination of Employment or Change in Control - Equity Acceleration upon a Change in Control."
+This amount denotes the incremental difference between the market value on December 31, 2018 and the exercise price, if any, of unvested options, RSUs, or PBRSUs (including any Multiplier Shares) for which vesting might be - The Board has the discretion to accelerate the vesting of outstanding awards upon a Change in Control as described above under "Potential Payments Upon Termination of Employment or Change in Control - Equity Acceleration upon a Change in Control."
+If the vesting of all outstanding awards were to be accelerated, the amount would be as set forth in the column titled "Termination Following a Change in Control" and described in footnote (4).

-ON SEMICONDUCTOR 2017 PAY RATIO DISCLOSURE
+ON SEMICONDUCTOR 2018 PAY RATIO DISCLOSURE

-For 2017, our last completed fiscal year:
+For 2018, our last completed fiscal year:

-- the median of the annual total compensation of all employees of our Company (other than Mr. Jackson, our CEO) was \$11,035; and - the annual total compensation of our CEO was \$10,733,131.
+- the median of the annual total compensation of all employees of our Company (other than Mr. Jackson, our CEO) was \$14,356; and - the annual total compensation of our CEO was \$11,893,401.

-Based on this information, for 2017, the ratio of the annual total compensation of Mr. Jackson to the median of the annual total compensation of all employees was 972 to 1.
+Based on this information, for 2018, the ratio of the annual total compensation of Mr. Jackson to the median of the annual total compensation of all employees was 828 to 1.